 All sessions are recorded: You can watch them later If you cannot make a live viewing.
 Or you may choose to watch them again.
 You can also download specially prepared presentation slides with informative diagrams and vital summaries.
 If you choose this option, you will be enrolled in the next Virtual Classroom.

-The CSS Standard Package is designed for self-study.
+CSS Certification Standard Package

-Syllabus for CSS Certification Plus Optional Virtual Classroom Package
+CSS Certification plus Virtual Classroom Package

 1. Sanctions Regime Types, Goals, Prohibitions and Effects